zamm-dev/dev-notes/zamm-notes/dashboard.md

 and commit everything.

+##### Mac cp command

+We find out later that the cp command on the Mac needs an additional `-f` flag to actually copy the files over.

 ### Local DB read

 We change our minds yet again and decide to use the profile init file only as a fallback in case we can't determine the user's current shell.
 This is so that the user will have access to their new API keys in a new terminal session without having to log out and back in again.
 This does mean we'll have to also save the API keys to the local database.